kcinbk/SearchTube/README.md

-# Tube-scraper
+# Tube-searcher
-A script that searches all Youtube videos and metadata YouTube's v3 API's search, video, and channel endpoints
+A python-based wrapper to request Youtube video and channel metada through YouTube's v3 endpoints.